Rory-Sullivan/Rory-Sullivan.github.io/experience.md

 Achievements:
 - Designed cost reports.
-- Dealt with clients over the phone and welcomed them in for meetings.
+- Worked with clients over the phone and welcomed them in for meetings.
 - Handled filing.

 ## Education/Certificates